 If you don’t have a single prominent call-to-action or have far too many call-to-actions on your landing page, visitors are likely to get confused – what to do next (since all links from your landing page/homepage seem to be of equal importance).
 Even if you have two prominent buttons (e.g. one of ‘Learn More’ and other for the ‘Sign Up’), try reducing it to one button.
 Don’t force your visitor to make a choice.

-Most marketers argue to the fact that adding social proofs or ROI proofs is unnecessary.
-They just take up space on the page and do not play a major role in helping the page achieve its desired goal.
+Even today, most marketers argue that adding social proofs or ROI proofs is unnecessary.
+They believe that it just takes up space on the page and does not play a major role in helping the page achieve its desired goal.
 But, in today’s time, humans crave for social proof.
 They want to know who else is using your products and/or services, how have they benefited from them, and base their decisions on these chunks of information.
 So, add social proofs or ROI proofs to your landing pages.
 Give your visitors a reason to believe in your brand.
 These can be in the form of testimonials, company logos, customer photos or case studies.
-Here’s a perfect, self-explanatory example for you understand better.
+Here’s a perfect, self-explanatory example for you to understand better.

 The problem is, people use cheesy stock images thinking that they make their site prettier.
 But pretty is not enough.
 They have to be relevant too.
 And, Marketing Experiments confirms that.
 The company, in one of its case studies, states that using a real image, as that of their company’s Founder on one of their landing pages proved to be more beneficial to the company than using a stock image of a smiling girl wearing headphones.
 By doing so, the company saw a 35% increase in their sign ups than before.